Posted in

 Website: www.ccharitiescc.org

-Springs Rescue Mission is one of the leading providers of homeless services in Colorado Springs.
+Springs Rescue Mission is one of the major programs to provide homeless services in Colorado Springs.
 They operate a shelter campus and occasionally distribute hotel vouchers for overcrowding or emergency needs.
 They may also provide Shelter beds, meals, showers, and long-term housing support.

 Address: 5 West Las Vegas Street, Colorado Springs, CO 80903